hb931206/Sprint-Challenge--User-Interface/README.md

 * [ ] Introduce CSS animations to your site.
 * [ ] Build a contact page and create a form with several inputs of your choosing
 * [ ] Add responsive breakpoints to your code by using media queries

+1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+    1. Semantic HTML allows your code to have meaning to browsers and developers.
+2. Name two big differences between display: block; and display: inline;.
+    1. Block element take as might width as the parent will allow and in inline the width and height have no effect.
+Also  inblock elements inline and block elements can be nested.
+3. What are the 4 areas of the box model?
+    1. Content, padding, border, margin
+4. While using flexbox, what axis does the following property work on: align-items: center?
+    1. Cross axis
+5. Explain why git is valuable to a team of developers.
+    1. Git is valuable to a team of developers because its allows developers to share their work and keep a repository of code at various stages for them to look back at.